Cyphershadow24ar/Leet-Code/README.md

 66. (2011) Final Value of Variable After Performing Operations
 67. (2043) Simple Bank System
 68. (2048) Next Greater Numerically Balanced Number
+69. (2054) Two Best Non-Overlapping Events
-69. (2092) Find All People With Secret
+70. (2092) Find All People With Secret
-70. (2106) Maximum Fruits Harvested After at Most K Steps
+71. (2106) Maximum Fruits Harvested After at Most K Steps
-71. (2110) Number of Smooth Descent Periods of a Stock
+72. (2110) Number of Smooth Descent Periods of a Stock
-72. (2125) Number of Laser Beams in a Bank
+73. (2125) Number of Laser Beams in a Bank
-73. (2141) Maximum Running Time of N Computers
+74. (2141) Maximum Running Time of N Computers
 72. (2147) Number of Ways to Divide a Long Corridor
 73. (2163) Minimum Difference in Sums After Removal of Elements
 72. (2169) Count Operations to Obtain Zero